can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 match the one from the `syncitems`.

 What the hell?
 Timezones.
-Livejournal api is quite naive in terms of dates in sense that all the timestamps it returns are in format `YYYY-MM-DD HH:MM:SS` and once can only assume that they all relate to the same timezone and `getevents` call was one particular example where this invariant didn't hold, or to say it more precisely, not always.
+Livejournal api is quite naive in terms of dates in a sense that all the timestamps it returns are in format `YYYY-MM-DD HH:MM:SS` and one can only assume that they all relate to the same timezone and `getevents` call was one particular example where this invariant didn't hold, or to say it more precisely, not always.
 It seems like this api call is served by the two servers in